microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - On the container01 contents, verify that the container has a folder named fabrikam.

-- Double-click the fabrikam folder and verify that it contains one or more JSON files (files with random named but with the .json suffix).
+- Double-click the fabrikam folder and verify that it contains at least two JSON files (files with random named but with the .json suffix).
+Running each scenario should generate a different file.
+Note that if you repeat a scenario, the system will generate a new file for that run.

 - Double-click the most recent file to download and view the contents.
 Verify that the file contains a number of JSON formatted event records (there should be one record for each event that was generated when the simulator ran, although you probably didn't count them at the time!)